k8snetworkplumbingwg/multus-cni/README.md

 * `type` (string, required): "multus"
 * `kubeconfig` (string, optional): kubeconfig file for the out of cluster communication with kube-apiserver, Refer the doc
 * `delegates` (([]map,required): number of delegate details in the Multus, ignored in case kubeconfig is added.
-* `masterplugin` (bool,required): master plugin to report back the IP address and DNS to the container

 ## Usage with Kubernetes CRD/TPR based Network Objects